Barbara Cartland

-Dame Mary Barbara Hamilton Cartland (9 July 1901 – 21 May 2000) was an English writer who published both contemporary and historical romance novels, the latter set primarily during the Victorian or Edwardian period.
+Dame Mary Barbara Hamilton Cartland (9 July 1901 – 21 May 2000) was an English writer and socialite who published both contemporary and historical romance novels, the latter set primarily during the Victorian or Edwardian period.
 Cartland is one of the best-selling authors worldwide of the 20th century.

 Many of her novels have been adapted into films for television, including: The Lady and the Highwayman, A Hazard of Hearts, A Ghost in Monte Carlo and Duel of Hearts.

 Her novels have been translated from English into numerous languages, making Cartland the fifth most translated author worldwide, excluding biblical works.
 Her prolific output totals some 723 novels.

 Although best known for her romantic novels, she also wrote non-fiction titles including biographies, plays, music, verse, drama, operettas, and several health and cook books.
 She also contributed advice to TV audiences and newspaper magazine articles.

 She sold more than 750 million copies of her books, though other sources estimate her total sales at more than two billion.
 The covers of her novels featured portrait-style artwork, usually designed by Francis Marshall (1901–1980).

-Cartland was also a businesswoman who was head of Cartland Promotions.
-She was a London society figure, often dressed in a pink chiffon gown, a plumed hat, blonde wig, and heavy make-up.
+Cartland was also head of Cartland Promotions.
+She was a London society figure, often dressed in a pink chiffon gown and a plumed hat and wearing blonde wig and heavy make-up.